|

 The following rules apply to clients who become homeless as a direct result of a state or federally declared disaster:

-• The county may know that many families were displaced by disaster that was declared by the Governor and that the AU may have to travel quite a distance to find an available motel.
-The county may issue the AU the entire 16 days of temporary HA on the day they apply.
+- The county may know that many families were displaced by disaster that was declared by the Governor, and that the Assistance Unit (AU) may have to travel quite a distance to find an available motel.
+The county may issue the AU the entire 16 days of THA on the day they apply.

-• A sworn statement may be accepted as verification that HA benefits were spent appropriately, or good cause may be granted for not providing paper verifications, such as motel receipts.
+- A sworn statement may be accepted as verification that HA benefits were spent appropriately, or good cause may be granted for not providing paper verification, such as motel receipts.

-AB 607 requires the county to identify and inform recipients of their eligibility for CalWORKs temporary and permanent HA.
+AB 607 requires the county to identify and inform recipients of their eligibility for CalWORKs THA and PHA.

 Note: Families should be referred to the CalWORKs Housing Support Program whenever a family applies for HA.